alfonx/valueR/README.md

 To create a valid JSON, you can also create a query in our ANALYST GUI and get the corresponding JSON output.
-Note that due to `query_id = T`, `analyst_id()` will return only an integer that can be used for further requests that return an object of class `list`.
+Note that due to `query_id = T`, `analyst_id()` will return only an integer that can be used for further requests, which in turn return an object of class `list`.

-This class is a structured list of objects from which you can choose.
+This structured list contain several objects from which you can choose.
 In most cases, you probably want to refer to `values` that include a tidy `data.frame()` of results.
 But you might also use the returned `JSON` to start a new query.
 Let’s say, you want to create an ID for the